TiborsHub/ShaderDebugger/Doc/Design.md

 	If the extra introduced branching becomes problematic, another method would be to multiply the different parts of the expression with a weight factor (0 or 1) and sum the result of the multiplications.
-	The weight factors will be input through a uniforms (packing in a float as bit field is possible).
+	The weight factors will be input through uniforms (packing in a float as bit field is possible).

 Debugging functionality